Models of Software Development Life Cycle

 • Process and results are well documented.

-B. Disadvantages of Waterfall Model
+Disadvantages of the Waterfall Model

-• Difficult to measure progress within stages
+• Difficult to measure progress within stages.

-• Very difficult to estimate time and cost
+• Very difficult to estimate time and cost.

 • Not suitable for long and ongoing projects.